StHowling/sthowling.github.io/_pages/about.md

 # ⚽ Hobbies

 I have always been a soccer fan and Supporter of FC Barcelona since 2011.
 I was a refree of SJTU Football Association during my undergraduate years and Vice Chairman of SJTUFA during 2019-2020.
-(See this [report](https://mp.weixin.qq.com/s/3d9hQbrdfmXSLzk2y8Y_2w) in Chinese)
+(See this [certificate of appointment](../images/IMG_20231119_222610.jpg) and [report](https://mp.weixin.qq.com/s/3d9hQbrdfmXSLzk2y8Y_2w) in Chinese)